keyboon/challenge/README.md

 We think he never heard of design in his life...

-Can we take this quick project and have a qualitative code ?
+Can we handle this quick project in a few hours and have a qualitative code?

 ## Rules
 Not to offend him too much, there are some weird structures not to move